uw-loci/Flamingo_Control/README.md

 ### Find Sample
 The "Find Sample" feature is a simple test of the system that performs the following steps:
 1. Establish a starting point based on the tip of the sample holder.
+You will need to do this manually the first time.
 2. Take multiple Z stacks while iterating down the Y axis, stopping at the first peak in the fluorescence intensity.
 3. Scan through a range determined by `Z Search Depth (mm)` to find the peak in the Z direction.
 4. Move to the peak found in the Z direction.
+Warning, this may fail if your sample is very bent, such that it is entirely out of frame in the X dimension.
+It is not intended to search the entire possible volume!

 ### Other funcitonality
 Other functions are available, such as copying the position of the image and setting the Home position on the main GUI.
 The current set of buttons are a simple starting point, with the goal of making it possible for the user to add their own funcitonality through editing the Python files.